oxheadalpha/teztnets/index.markdown

 # Long-running Teztnets

-Testnets that follow mainnet upgrades
+EXPERIMENTAL - an attempt at a long-running testnet that follows mainnet upgrades.

 | | Activated on | Faucet |
 |-------|---------------------|--|